Will Saints make history by drafting an LSU player in the 1st round??

-BATON ROUGE, LA – The last time the New Orleans Saints drafted an LSU Tiger was in 2018, selecting Will Clapp in the 7th round.
+BATON ROUGE, LA – (WVLA) – The last time the New Orleans Saints drafted an LSU Tiger was in 2018, selecting Will Clapp in the 7th round.

 Prior to that, was in 2010 when the black and gold selected Al Woods in the 4th round.